storesafe/cordova-sqlcipher-adapter/README.md

 ## Known issues

 - The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
-- ~~INCORRECT HANDLING and POSSIBLE CRASH on some Android system versions in case of emojis and other 4-byte UTF-8 characters on default Android sqlite access implementation ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564).
-It is sometimes possible to store and retrieve such characters but certain operations such as HEX conversions do not work properly when using the default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (NDK) implementation.
-It is suspected that such characters would be stored incorrectly by the default Android platform version.
-Note that this is not an issue in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`)~~ (NOT an issue in this plugin version)
 - Cannot read encrypted database with CORRECT password directly after attempt to open with INCORRECT password ref: [litehelpers/Cordova-sqlcipher-adapter#43](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/43)
 - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [litehelpers/Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)
 - Execution of INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android in case the built-in Android database used (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)